SpeedyIndexcom/instant-index/README.md

             </p>
             <h2>Start Indexing Today</h2>
             <p>
                 Indexing is a key step in improving your SEO.
-Use simple tools like <a href="https://speedyindex.com" target="_blank" rel="noopener noreferrer">indexing links</a> to ensure your content is found by search engines.
+Use simple tools like <a href="https://en.speedyindex.com" target="_blank" rel="noopener noreferrer">links indexing service SpeedyIndex</a> to ensure your content is found by search engines.
 Don’t let your hard work go unnoticed—start indexing your links today and improve your site's visibility.
             </p>